bbauska/meta-react-basics/README.md

 This allows you to make your website dynamic.

-You\'ll learn more about the differences between HTML and JSX later.
+You&apos;ll learn more about the differences between HTML and JSX later.

 For now, just know that you can place this syntax inside the return statement of a functional component.